Home / Resume / Education / Teacher Examples

 Special Education

 "Special Education Teacher with 5 years in inclusive K-5 settings.
 Manage caseload of 18 students with IEPs.
-Reduced behavioral referrals by 45% using PBIS and social skills curriculum."
+Reduced behavioral referrals by 45% using PBIS and a social skills curriculum."

 New Teacher